adityjhaa/hippo/README.md

 <hr>

 <div align = "justify">
-I've currently started reading <a href="https://interpreterbook.com/"><b>Writing an Interpreter in Go</b></a> by <b>Thorsten Bell</b>.
-Bell believes "<i>Interpreters are Magical!</i>" and so are they.
+I've currently started reading <a href="https://interpreterbook.com/"><b>Writing an Interpreter in Go</b></a> by <b>Thorsten Ball</b>.
+Ball believes "<i>Interpreters are Magical!</i>" and so are they.
 The book covers fundamental concepts of interpreters, such as lexical analysis, parsing, and evaluation.
-We'll follow Bell's approach and work on each part in stages.
+We'll follow Ball's approach and work on each part in stages.

 #### Stage 1 : The Lexer